 A subject-specific online database such as ABC-CLIO for social studies is a good choice for background information.
 A news article can be useful if you are researching current events.
-Use an article from a database, online, or from a print newspaper or magazine (ex.
+Use an article from a database, from the web, or from a print newspaper or magazine (ex.
 National Geographic Magazine, CNN.com, Gale Group or Student Research Center).

 If you think you will use the information found in these sources in your research paper, you should print or save them to use later.
 Be sure to cite them in MyBib.com.

 At this stage, it’s O.K. to Google your topic.
 Since you are just trying to learn more about your topic, it’s permissible to do this.
 Find a reputable website with basic facts.
-This will not be your formal research.
-However, if you happen to find an authoritative website that you think you may use later because it has quality information, you may want to print or save it to use later.
+Click on the Evaluation Criteria for Websites.
+If you happen to find an authoritative website that you think you may use later because it has quality information, you may want to print or save it to use later.

-Keep in mind: You may find student projects online or blogs like Answers.com.
-Do not use them for your background or formal research.
+Keep in mind: You may find student projects online, blogs like Answers.com, or Quora.
+Do not use them for your background or scholarly research.
 They are not reputable because the authors are not reliable.